cmake-basis/BASIS/doc/standard/fhs.rst

 Forcing Schemes
 ---------------

-Schemes can be selected using the CMake :ref:`CMakeOptionBASIS_INSTALL_SCHEME` variable.
+Schemes can be selected using the CMake :option:`-DBASIS_INSTALL_SCHEME` variable.

 You can force BASIS to use one specific scheme using ``BASIS_INSTALL_SCHEME``.
 For example, if you want to install the software in ``/usr/<package>`` using